knobs-dials/phplatex/README.md

 - Requires recent TeX version as it uses extarticle and includes color, amsmath, amsfont, and amssymb.
   This may be bothersome for things that aren't recent or not tetex / texlive
-- On low resolutions, the (default) Computer Modern fonts don't render as well as, say, pslatex fonts (Times, Helvatica, Courier), due to thickness and antialiasing, so change fontset to taste.
+- On low resolutions, the (default) Computer Modern fonts don't render as well as, say, pslatex fonts (Times, Helvatica, Courier), due to thickness and antialiasing, so you can change fontset to taste.
   Sharpening helps only a little, and can look worse when colours or shades are involved (I tried convert -unsharp 1x1+1+0).